-I am a legend: Hacking Hearthstone with machine learning Defcon talk wrap-up
+I am a legend: Hacking Hearthstone with machine-learning Defcon talk wrap-up

-Why we are not releasing our tool?
+Why are you not releasing your tool?

-One thing you won't see posted, however, is a software tool that we promised to release during our Defcon presentation.
-Following Defcon we had a series of conversations with the Hearthstone team about our research — apparently the email that I sent prior to Defcon didn't reach the right person.
+One thing you won't see posted, however, is the software tool that we promised to release during our Defcon presentation.
+Following Defcon, we had a series of conversations with the Hearthstone team about our research.
+Apparently the email that I sent prior to Defcon didn't reach the right person.

 It was a difficult decision - I have invested a lot of our time building our real-time dashboard tool with Celine - but we agree with the Hearthstone team and will not release the tool publicly.